kalondepeace/Celo-Faucet/README.md

 Declare an async function `getContractBalance`.
 Inside the function, call the contractTokenBalance method on the smart contract.
 It returns an object containing the Celo and cUSD token balance for the smart contract.

-Next, update the tect ccontext of the elements with ids `celoBal` and `cUSDBal` with their values respectively.
+Next, update the text context of the elements with ids `celoBal` and `cUSDBal` with their values respectively.

 In case of an error, display an error message to the user.